-Income is oftentimes a huge stressor for people facing a serious disability.
+Important: We updated this article in January 2023 to make sure everything below is correct and current.
+Income is often a huge source of stress for people facing a serious disability.
 On the one hand, it is likely a struggle (if not an outright impossibility) for some people to still work.
 On the other hand, there are bills to pay.

-This quandary is the precise reason disability programs are in existence.
+This problem is the precise reason disability programs are in existence.
 To help disabled individuals survive financially while amidst what are often life-changing circumstances.

 But what if you haven’t yet qualified for disability?
 A reader recently asked us: “If I’m applying for Social Security disability, can I keep working?”

 Honestly, the answer — like the application process itself — is a little more complicated than a simple yes or no.